Thank you for your interest in doing business with the NYC Department of Small Business Services (SBS).

 The Health and Human Services (HHS) Accelerator System provides centralized access to the City's Human Service funding opportunities and the ability to complete financial transactions.

-RFPs planned for release through HHS Accelerator are listed on the NYC Procurement Roadmap.
+RFPs planned for release through HHS Accelerator are listed here.

 Our Fiscal Manual (PDF) – provided to existing or prospective contractors – explains the applicable policies and procedures for record-keeping, bookkeeping, fiscal reporting, cost allocating and payroll.
 Adherence to this manual is the best way to ensure that contractors are reimbursed expeditiously and that there is no disallowance of expenses.
 We strongly recommend that applicable contractors become very familiar with the content of this document.